 Kicking off the series, we are delighted to welcome Director of Mast People Support, Kate Marston to the Natural HR blog who will be sharing her take on the future of work.

 Kate recently joined our HR Expert webinar series where she showcased how you can manage investigations, grievances and disciplinaries in the workplace whilst reducing the risks.
-You can watch Kate’s webinar on-demand here.
+If you want to find out more, watch Kate’s webinar on investigations.

 Natural HR: Kate, what do you believe are the big trends that will change HR in the next 5 years?